 What is Tesla Autopilot?

 Autopilot is part safety feature, part James Bond-level car tech.
-It's an add-on package for Tesla vehicles.
 It uses cameras that are strategically placed, allowing the car to do things like keep in the centre of a road lane, change lanes, and be more adaptive while in cruise control.
 The car can even park itself or be summoned.

 The goal of Autopilot, which debuted in 2014, is to eventually lead to autonomous driving.
-Starting in October 2016, every car Tesla produced came with the inherent hardware to use Autopilot (though it starts at $3,000 to activate).
-This is important because this hardware can't be retrofitted to a Tesla.
+Starting in October 2016, every car Tesla produced came with the inherent hardware to use Autopilot and in 2019, it is standard.
+Tesla continues to push update options, with more enhanced self-driving features, the latest of which include integration with navigation - so the car knows where you're going.

 Autopilot has had its fair share of controversy, with a number of accidents caused through mis-use of the system.